🇦🇺 Australia

 Management Accountant Visa Pathway Australia

-Management Accountants can migrate to Australia via the Temporary Skill Shortage (482) visa or Employer Nomination Scheme (186) pathway.
-Both routes require skills assessment from CPA Australia, CAANZ, or IPA, and PMSOL priority applies.
+Management Accountants can migrate to Australia via the 482 Temporary Skill Shortage visa (up to 3 years) or the 186 Employer Nomination Scheme (permanent).
+Both require skills assessment from CPA Australia, CAANZ, or IPA, and employer sponsorship.
+PMSOL priority processing applies.

 Key Facts